-Home » Autism Health and Medical Info » Autism and Depression: Connections Between Autism, Mental Health, Emotions, and Other Co-Relating Conditions
+Home » Autism Health and Medical Info » Autism and Depression: What’s the Link?

 Managing autistic behavior can take a toll on mental health, so people with autism can be faced with yet another challenge.
 It’s important that people with autism have adequate support for coping with the emotional strain of autism.